 - Sister Sophia of Ardech, church manipulator (8th gen. Lasombra, Childe of Bishop Ernst of Salzburg, e. mid 11th century); a clever and cool schemer, deeply amused by Rudolf.
-She advises the prince on Church politics but otherwise keeps to herself, and has many contacts in the Austrian church, and appears to coordinate several archdeacon’s on her sire’s behalf.
+She advises the prince on Church politics but otherwise keeps to herself, having lost her bid for control of the duchy with the death of Leopold VI’s older brother, Frederick.
+She has many contacts in the Austrian church, and appears to coordinate several archdeacons on her sire’s behalf.

-- Paul Graf von Mistelbach, Holy Roman manipulator (7th gen. Ventrue, Childe of Lady Anne of Ravensburg, e. early 11th century); a prominent Austrian count like his chief rival, Mortimer, Paul is a full-time adviser to the Duke who has his childer and ghouls run his lands for him.
-He is allied with the Tremere Regent, Filaerus, who has placed a number of Warlock progeny at his disposal.
+- Paul Graf von Mistelbach, Holy Roman manipulator (7th gen. Ventrue, Childe of Lady Anne of Ravensburg, e. early 11th century); a prominent Austrian count like his chief rival, Mortimer, Paul is an occasional advisor to the Duke, and he tasks his his childer and ghouls run his lands for him so he can immerse himself in Holy Roman intrigue.
+In the ducal power struggle of the mid to late 1190s, Paul backed Berta, the youngest sister, who was married to his own descendant, Heinrich.
+When the tide turned against him, he graciously slew the lad, and threw his support behind Leopold VI.
+His efforts forged ans alliance with the Tremere Regent, Filaerus, who has since placed a number of Warlock progeny at his disposal.

 - Dietrich von Steyer, the relic (6th gen. Cappadocian, Childe of Kyros of Antioch, e.
 852 CE); the former seneschal of Vienna, this scholar and prominent edler landowner is possessed of a deep love of the city, and was instrumental in its growth.
 He is forbidden by the prince from involving himself further in the city management, and endures the political exile with ill-concealed pain.
 The Cappadocian now concentrates on a number of mercantile endeavours based out of Hungary and the Slavic south, but cannot bear to leave Vienna.